realworldocaml/book/en/variables-and-functions.md

 ### Labeled Arguments ###

-Up until now, we've written functions where the arguments are specified positionally, _i.e._, by the order in which the arguments are passed to the function.
+Up until now, the functions we've defined have specified their arguments positionally, _i.e._, by the order in which the arguments are passed to the function.
 OCaml also supports labeled arguments, which let you identify a function argument by name.
-Labels are marked by a leading tilde, and a label (followed by a colon) are put in front of the variable to be labeled.
+Indeed, we've already encountered functions from Core like `List.map` that use labeled arguments.
+Labeled arguments are marked by a leading tilde, and a label (followed by a colon) are put in front of the variable to be labeled.
+Here's an example.

 ```ocaml
 # let ratio ~num ~denom = float num /. float denom;;